Fostering wellbeing and resilience in primary schools with Positive Education

-Positive Education is the application of the scientific evidence of Positive Psychology in schools.
-It originated in Australia, with Seligman implementing the first whole school approach to positive education at Geelong Grammar in 2008.
+Positive Education is the application of the scientific evidence of Positive Psychology, plus best practice teaching methods in schools.
+It originated in Australia, with Seligman implementing the first whole school approach to Positive Education at Geelong Grammar in 2008.

 Positive Education has the best outcomes when it is implemented as a whole school approach incorporating explicit and implicit teachings.